Mary Ellen Welch Greenway: History

 Originally, the line in East Boston was built for industrial usage by the Grand Junction Railroad and Depot Company.
 At points, the Greenway parallels the tracks of the former Boston, Revere Beach and Lynn Railroad, now the MBTA's Blue Line.
 After Conrail abandoned the tracks, the area became a dumping ground, and the area was first cleaned up by residents in 1978.
 Supported by the Lila Wallace-Reader's Digest Fund, the Boston Natural Areas Fund and local advocates, The Trust for Public Land started the process to acquire the abandoned rail corridor to transform into a greenway and bike trail.
 In 1997, The Trust for Public Land received 1.2 miles of the corridor as a donation from Conrail.
 Mitigation funds from the Massachusetts Highway Department and EPA paid for the clean-up costs.
-A year later the first 1/2 mile segment was transferred from The Trust for Public Land to the city.
+A year later, the first half-mile segment was transferred from The Trust for Public Land to the city.

 The entire community was not necessarily supportive of the idea at first, as the local chamber of commerce wanted to use the route as a truck route to Logan International Airport.
 This idea gained little support, and construction of the East Boston Greenway began in 1999.
 In 2007, the Greenway opened.